synergy-au/cactus-runner/README.md

 Once Bruno is installed, we need to add the API client collection.
 Run Bruno, then choose *Collection → Open Collection* from the menu.
 Navigate to the project root directory, then the `bruno` directory.
 Then click the *Add* button.

-A new collection called `Harness-Runner` should appear in the right-hand bar.
-Clicking on the Harness-Runner collection should reveal four requests (2 GET requests and 2 POST requests) that can be issued from Bruno.
+A new collection called `Cactus-Runner` should appear in the right-hand bar.
+Clicking on the Cactus-Runner collection should reveal four requests (2 GET requests and 2 POST requests) that can be issued from Bruno.

 Next we need to define the [environment variables](#environment-variables).
 The easiest way is to add then to a `.env` file, using the `dotenv` cli command,